 With the previous window value calculations, the users (e.g., RAID controller) still need to rely on SSD vendors to calculate and advertise the window length.
-Ideally, the host should be able to manage the windows without breaking the I/O determinism contract.
-In this approach, we do not add more work to the SSD, but rather have the host dynamically set the window value.
-Upon reboot, the host sets a base value B (e.g., 0.5sec) and during runtime dynamically adjusts the value using a simple algorithm below, which is only possible given the busy signals supported in IODA, hence showing the power of all of the approaches combined.
+Ideally, the host should be able to manage the windows without breaking the IOD contract.
+In this approach, we do not add more work to the SSD but rather have the host dynamically set the window value.
+Upon reboot, the host sets a base value B (e.g., 0.5 seconds) and during runtime dynamically adjusts the value using a simple algorithm that follows, which is only possible given the busy signals supported in IODA, hence showing the power of all of the approaches combined.

-Every period of P (e.g., 50ms), the host increases the value by I ms (e.g., 10ms) as long as it does not see more than k busy sub-IOs within a stripe (k=1 in RAID-5).
-In other words, as long as the host can always reconstruct up to k busy sub-IO(s) within a stripe, then the window value is deemed "safe," as it allows all the SSDs to have enough time to perform background operations without overlapping each other in time.
-As mentioned earlier (§4), ideally, PL{Win} is set as high as possible to reduce write amplification, hence the reason we increase the value gradually.
+Every period of P (e.g., 50 ms), the host increases the value by I ms (e.g., 10 ms) as long as it does not see more than k busy sub-IOs within a stripe (k = 1 in RAID-5).
+In other words, as long as the host can always reconstruct up to k busy sub-IO(s) within a stripe, the window value is deemed "safe," as it allows all the SSDs to have enough time to perform background operations without overlapping each other in time.
+As mentioned earlier (Section 4), ideally, PLWin is set as high as possible to reduce WA, hence the reason we increase the value gradually.

-If more than k busy sub-IOs are observed, it implies that PL{Win} is too large for the current user load, hence forcing the SSDs to execute some background operations within the supposedly deterministic period and breaking the IOD expectation.
+If more than k busy sub-IOs are observed, it implies that $PL{Win}$ is too large for the current user load, hence forcing the SSDs to execute some background operations within the supposedly deterministic period and breaking the IOD expectation.
 For example, the internal RAM buffer or the over-provisioned NAND space is almost full, forcing a flush or GC to happen, respectively.
-When the host sees more than k busy sub-IOs, the host decreases the PL{Win} by half3 and informs the SSDs of the new window value.
+When the host sees more than k busy sub-IOs, the host decreases the $PL{Win}$ by half and informs the SSDs of the new window value.

 We acknowledge that there are potentially many other possibilities to set the window value.
-For example, device performance likely deteriorates over time, thus even the static method requires window time recalibration.
-Above are our early attempts to figure out ways to program the window value and we find them simple and effective enough.
+For example, device performance likely deteriorates over time, and thus even the static method requires window time recalibration.
+The preceding are our early attempts to figure out ways to program the window value, and we find them simple and effective enough.